 The MSN program is for students have their BSN degree that desire to advance into leadership roles.

-Concordia's School of Nursing is approved by the Texas Board of Nursing.
-Students successfully completing Concordia's School of Nursing are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.
+Concordia's College of Nursing is approved by the Texas Board of Nursing.
+Students successfully completing Concordia's College of Nursing are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.